FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 8.5-28 Add welding commands

 As shown in Figure 29, at this time, arc starting and arc ending command for welding have been added in the "testWeld.lua" program.
-Since welding process curve number 1 is selected for arc starting and arc closing, the voltage and current control in the welding process follows the curve parameters set in process number 1, and there is no need to add commands for setting welding voltage and current。
+Since welding process curve number 1 is selected for arc starting and arc closing, the voltage and current control in the welding process follows the curve parameters set in process number 1, and there is no need to add commands for setting welding voltage and current.

 .. figure:: robot_peripherals/040.png
    :align: center